vandadnp/swift-weekly/issue06/README.md

 4. For more complext generic functions inside loops, the code __is__ brought inline like less complex generic functions however the conditional `jmp` instructions that are placed around the inlined function allow it to be inlined only once.
 5. Generic types, depending on their complexity, can also be brought inline.
 Swift, more often than not, brings generic code inline.
 6. For small or large constant arrays constructed inline, array values are inserted into the data segment in the opening lines of your function.
 This makes the code execute slower (than if the items were in the code segment) and accessed through general purpose registers, depending on how many items your array has.
+7. Swift's compiler generally prefers to place integer values right into the code segment if possible rather than storing them as `dq` or `dd` values in the data segment.
+That saves it time in execution at the cost of more complex output assembly, and longer lines of code on production applications.
+8. If you want to ensure that your code is as small as possible for production applications, I suggest playing a bit with the optimization levels in Swift's compiler so maybe for your app, the highest optimization level is not the best.
+At the time of this writing, there are only 2 optimiztion levels are available and none of them match "smallest code".
+So this is not an option unfortunately at this level.
+Swift is pretty much a baby right now so maybe in the future.
+We have to give it some time.
+Maybe in the next 3-4 years.

 References
 ===